Words by Simon Difford

 As for the name, a 'gimlet' was a small tool used to tap the barrels of spirits which were carried on British Navy ships: this could be the origin of the drink's name.
 Another story cites a naval doctor, Rear-Admiral Sir Thomas Desmond Gimlette (1857-1943), who is said to have mixed gin with lime 'to help the medicine go down'.
 Although credible, it is not substantiated in his obituary in The Times, 6 October 1943, nor his entry in Who Was Who 1941-1950, and we guess pretty much every doctor in the Navy spurted a similar mantra at the time.

-In his 1930 The Savoy Cocktail Book, Harry Craddock lists both a 'Gimlet Cocktail and a 'Gimblet Cocktail as follows:
+Harry Craddock's 1930 The Savoy Cocktail Book lists both a 'Gimlet Cocktail and a 'Gimblet Cocktail:

 Shake well and strain into medium size glass; fill up with soda water.